-Cadmium red is an intense, opaque, lightfast, staining, high-tinting paint.
-On its own, cadmium red is a stop-you-in-your tracks, bright red, which Handprint describes as having "an irreplaceable, powdery luster in masstone, and a glowing, fleshy and transparent color in tints.”
+Cadmium red is an opaque, lightfast, staining, high-tinting paint.
+On its own, cadmium red light is a stop-you-in-your tracks, bright red, while cadmium red deep heads towards brick/maroon.
+Handprint describes it as having "an irreplaceable, powdery luster in masstone, and a glowing, fleshy and transparent color in tints.”
 Because of its opacity and strength, cadmium red can gobble up other paints when you are mixing.
-It produces a bright orange when mixed with hansa or iso yellow, a matte indigo with ultramarine blue (can similarly dull with other high-tinting brights), and a jewel-tone berry red when cooled with quinacridone magenta.
+The light version produces a bright orange when mixed with benzimida or iso yellow, a matte indigo with ultramarine blue (can similarly dull with other high-tinting brights), and a jewel-tone berry red when cooled with quinacridone magenta.

 Chemically, the synthetic inorganic pigment PR108 is cadmium sulfoselenide: a mix of cadmium sulfide (cadmium yellow) and cadmium selenide.
 See a microscopic view of cadmium red paint.

 A powerful paint the color of summer tomatoes, iconic lipstick, and London's double decker buses.

 In terms of popular pigments, cadmium red is fairly new.
 Upon introduction in 1919, a hundred years after cadmium yellow, cadmium red was praised for finally bringing a stable, vibrant red to the artist’s palette.
 Initially expensive due to the scarcity of cadmium, it had gotten more affordable.
 Cadmium red is widely used by artists, including:

 CADMIUM RED SAFETY